Resources on offer

 This allows us and our funders to keep track of research that has used the BDR resource and assess the impact of their funding.
 We would also like to use information about projects to encourage researchers, funders and future brain donors.

 The MRC and associated brain banking charities have introduced a cost recovery scheme for the provision of tissue.
 The tariff is standardised and has been implemented across the UK Brain Banks Network.
 The charges for commercial users cover approximately two-thirds of the costs of retrieval, assessment and archiving of the brain tissue.
 Whereas, the charges for academic institutions cover approximately one-third of these costs.
-You can find full details of the tariff on the MRC website.
+You can find full details of the tariffs on the Brain Bank Network website.

-If you are intending to use human tissue in future projects, please remember to include these costs in any upcoming grant applications.
+If you are intending to use human tissue or derived stem cells in future projects, please remember to include these costs in any upcoming grant applications.

 This is a very important part of the application as there are lay members of the panel who need to approve the tissue request.
 In structuring your lay summary it is suggested that you answer the following questions: